Relapse Signs and Symptoms

 When you make the decision to stay clean and sober, relapse prevention is critical.
 Addiction, like any other disease, has specific warning signs that can indicate an imminent reoccurrence of the illness.

-- Experiencing Post Acute Withdrawal: You start having problems with one or more of the following: thinking difficulties, emotional overreaction problems, sleeps disturbances, memory difficulties, becoming accident prone and/or starting to experience serious sensitivity to stress.
+- Experiencing Post Acute Withdrawal: You start having problems with one or more of the following: thinking difficulties, emotional overreaction problems, sleep disturbances, memory difficulties, becoming accident prone and/or starting to experience serious sensitivity to stress.

 - Return to Denial: You stop telling others what you’re thinking/feeling and start trying to convince yourself of others that everything is alright, when in fact it is not.

 - Avoidance and Defensive Behavior: You start avoiding people who will give you honest feedback and/or start becoming irritable and angry with them.

 - Starting to Crisis Build: You notice that ordinary everyday problems become overwhelming and no matter how hard you try you can’t solve them.